hrs-allbsd/syspack/README.md

 ```
 % make targets-terse
 ```

 ## Configuration file editing cycle

-For rc.conf in the previous section, you can install it to /etc/rc.conf:
+For `rc.conf` in the previous section, you can install it to `/etc/rc.conf`:

 ```
 % make install